NathanG-HEG/Security_Course_ICI002AS2AE_2023/homeworks/h1/README.md

 4. Create a new Virtual machine in VBox, I set 4Gb of memory, 32Gb of virtual disk, and 2 CPU.
 3. Add the image to the Storage devices manager in the VM settings.
 4. Choose Debian Graphical installer or Live install
-5. Here I can not go further as I cannot virtualize Debian with Microsoft Hyper-V
+5. Here I can not go further as I cannot virtualize Debian with Microsoft Hyper-V (somehow?)

-I will use Kali as I have it already prepared in both VBox and WSL 2.0.
+I will use Kali as I have it already ready in both VBox and WSL 2.0.
 I will demonstrate instead how to log in via ssh to an headless VM.
 1. Create a port forwading rule in your VM's NAT network card settings (Go to advanced).
 2. The rule should be as follow Name: any; protocol: TCP; Host IP: can be let empty; Host port: any high port; Guest IP: can be let empty; Guest port: 22.
 3. Start the VM and make sure OpenSSH is installed and running *sudo systemctl status ssh*